-It is presumed that the following six requirements complete Gojo-ryu and/or
+It is presumed that the following six requirements complete Gojo-Ryu and/or Okinawan Karate:

 1. Kempo that existed in Kume Village in Okinawa from long ago.